bhdirect-ebooks/epub-check/README.md

 Require or import as `epubCheck`, then call `epubCheck('path/to/expanded/epub/directory')`.

-`epubCheck` then returns a promise which resolves with an object that includes pass/fail data, and an array of error and warning messages*, if any.
+`epubCheck` then returns a Promise which resolves with an object that includes pass/fail data, and an array of error and warning messages*, if any.

 ```
 { pass: true, messages: [] };